tristanlatr/WPWatcher/docs/source/all-options.rst

     - File path or None
     - None

-  * - Inspect a report in database
+  * - Print a report in database
     - NA
     - ``--show``
+    - String
+    - None

+  * - Print a report in database in HTML format, use with --quiet to print only HTML content
+    - NA
+    - ``--show_html``
+    - String
+    - None

+  * - Print a report in database in JSON format, use with --quiet to print only JSON content
+    - NA
+    - ``--show_json``
     - String
     - None